 - There are two types of rim brake – caliper and cantilever.

 While there are dozens of different types of bike brake the ones you need to worry about fall under two main categories: rim brakes and disc brakes.

 • Rim brakes, as the name suggests, use the rim of the wheel as a braking surface, slowing down the bike when the brake pads are compressed against it.
 Rim brakes are widely in use on BMX, road and city bikes and are favoured for their light weight and mechanical simplicity.
 There are a number of different types, the two main ones being caliper and cantilever brakes, with each one offering advantages and disadvantages depending on what type of riding you are doing.

 • Disc brakes, instead of using the rim as a braking surface, disc brakes use a circular metal disc mounted on the hub of the wheel.
 This disc rotates through a caliper, which contains the brake pads.
 Squeezing the brake lever applies the pads to the rotor, slowing down the bike.
 Disc brakes are either mechanical, where the caliper pistons are activated with a wire cable, or hydraulic, where compression of hydraulic brake fluid in sealed hoses is used to move the pistons and pads.

 Because the braking surface is away from mud and wet (leading to improved braking performance as well as prolonging the life of your rim), disc brakes have all but replaced rim brakes as standard issue on MTBs.
 As technology advances and materials become lighter, disc brakes for road and cyclo-cross bikes are now increasingly becoming an option.

-If you don’t want to read our in-depth guide on brakes, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our best bike brakes buying guide, you can go directly to the relevant product pages via the links below: